 - Short-legged chairs to sit on the lawn (EX: Crazy Creek or REI Trail Chair) – chairs can be no more than 5 inches off the ground

 - Limited stroller parking is available along the wall adjacent to the main restrooms.
 You will not be able to take your stroller to your seat.
 The Amp is not responsible for lost or stolen items.

 - If you ride your bike, there is a small public bike rack located across from the box office near the creek.
 Bike Valet may not be available.

-- No backpacks or oversized bags.
+- No oversized bags.
 Scroll down to see more information about our bag policy.

 - Persons entering GRFA may be subject to a search

 - Smoking of any kind

 - Lawn Chairs with legs taller than 5 inches (you should not be able to roll a softball under the chair)

 - Hula Hoops